 This simple, spreadable cheese is made using fermented milk from kefir grains.
 The fermented milk itself may be an acquired taste for some, but this cheese passes the picky pallet test with flying colors.
+Naturally Gluten-free with only 91 calories per serving, pair it is can be paired with either vegetables or crackers to fit a variety of dietary needs.
 Kefir is extremely versatile and can also be used to make bread (see Homemade Bread from Kefir) without the use of regular yeast.
 This soft cheese recipe is an adaptation from David Asher’s book, The Art of Natural Cheesemaking: Using Traditional, Non-Industrial Methods and Raw Ingredients to Make the World’s Best Cheeses and is a combination of the methods for Creme Fraiche or “french cream” which is made with kefir, and portions of his “Dream Cheese” that is made from yogurt.
 In addition to phenomenal recipes (for all kinds of cheeses) he also gives an easy read on what kefir grains are, how to use them, what to look for when buying them, and why they are so good for you.

 - 1 Tablespoon Kefir grains